 Best known as the company that introduced the blender to Americans, Waring is one of the leaders in the industry of commercial food processors, home appliances and lab equipment.

-Since Fred Waring, the founder, introduced what he called “the miracle mixer” in 1937 the company growth was unstoppable.
-The name of the product was changed to “Waring Blendor” and, for Waring Corporation, it was only uphill from there.
+Since Fred Waring, the founder introduced what he called “the miracle mixer” in 1937 the company started accelerated growth.
+The name of the product changed to “Waring Blender” and, for Waring Corporation, it was only uphill from there.

-They are also well known for producing highest quality grills, toaster and similar heat appliances.
+Therefore, they are famous for producing the highest quality grills, toaster, and similar heat appliances.